-- Note the username.

-- Click the pages icon next to the CLI secret field to copy the CLI secret to cache.
+- Note the username. - Click the pages icon next to the CLI secret field to copy the CLI secret to cache.

-- 15. Exit the browser session.

 - 16. Use SSH to access the Management Node.
 Open a shell session on the server.
 Log in with the system password you defined in the ISO menu. - 17.
 Log in to Harbor repository: